 What is the “peak demand” or “peak hours” period?

+Peak Demand or Peak hours are hours of the day that electricity usage is high.
 According to the California Public Utilities Commission (CPUC), the California Energy Commission (CEC) and California Independent System Operator (CAISO), the state’s electricity grid reaches its peak level of usage between the late afternoon and early evening – a time frame in which electricity produced by renewable resources is less available and thus costs more to produce.